ShouravRakshit/ExploreNow/README_UNIVERSITY.md

 - Stay Inspired on the Home Page
   - Scroll through your friends' posts to stay updated.
   - Easily search for and connect with new travelers.

+- Top 10 Trending Locations to Visit
+- Be Inspired by Stunning Photos

+- Dive into breathtaking images of the world’s most exciting destinations.
+From majestic mountains to bustling cityscapes, each photo is crafted to fuel your wanderlust and spark your next adventure.

+- Stay Ready with Live Weather Updates

+- Never be caught off guard!
+With real-time weather information for every trending location, you’ll be prepared for anything—whether you’re planning for sunny days or glittering snow.
+Stay informed and travel with confidence!

 # **Setup**
 No additional setup is required.
 Simply open the project in Xcode and build it.